Gentle Seasonal Living: Aligning with Nature’s Rhythms

 - Sleep more, rest often, and follow your body’s cues.
 Free yourself from any guilt of not being active right now!

-- Reflect on the past year and set intentions for the new one.
+- Reflect on the past year and set intentions for the upcoming new year.

 Winter offers a unique sense of balance.
 It teaches us that growth happens underground, in quiet spaces.
 It’s a reminder that doing less is not lazy, it’s wise.